igemsoftware/Vanderbilt_2014/docs/dardiff_format.md

 ###Single character insertions: just have every character on a new line!
 * but then adding long lines makes for a MASSIVE diff with a new line for each character inserted!

-###Additional Problem: standard diff may put things in place, but out of order!
+###Additional Problem: in a merge, standard diff may put things in place, but out of order!

 #Solution
 * need (possibly dynamic, but decidable) representation of input that produces the smallest possible (CORRECT) diffs in all of the above situations